Inheritance Tax: A Comprehensive Guide 2026

 The deadline for paying the ITP is 30 business days from the date of the deed of sale.
 If this deadline is not met, surcharges and interest will apply.

-On the other hand, as it is a state tax, it must be paid at the competent office of the respective Autonomous Community.
+On the other hand, as it is a state tax, it must be paid at the competent office of the corresponding Autonomous Community.

-The ITP is a state tax, payable at the office of the State Tax Administration Agency in the corresponding autonomous community.
-Each community has its own procedure and platform for managing the tax, so it is important to find out where you should submit your self-assessment.
+The ITP is a state tax paid through the Tax Agency officeof the corresponding autonomous community.
+Each region has its own procedures and platforms for managing the tax, so it is important to verify where and how to submit your self-assessment.

 The tax can be paid in person or online, using electronic means, thus facilitating the process for taxpayers.